-Essentially, a well-placed "I love you" pressures a person into taking an emotional self-inventory about their feelings for you.
-Anybody dating in their early 20's can tell you this first hand ("I love you, baby."
-"Awww...I have...deep feelings...about you, too.").
-And though our society is certainly gripped with an Appropriateness Paranoia (which could be a whole other blog post), just imagine what might happen if you capped the next conversation with your boss with a jubilant, "Ok, I love you?"
+Essentially, a well-placed “I love you” pressures a person into taking an emotional self-inventory about their feelings for you.
+Anybody dating in their early 20’s can tell you this first hand (“I love you, baby.”
+“Awww…I have…deep feelings…about you, too.”).
+And though our society is certainly gripped with an Appropriateness Paranoia (which is certainly a whole other blog post), just imagine what might happen if you capped the next conversation with your boss with a jubilant, “Ok, I love you?”

 As for the landlord, her reaction was a loud and genuine laugh.
 I laughed with her, quickly blurting out my embarrassed apologies.

 “That’s ok,” she said.
 “That’s the best thing anyone has said to me in months.”

 Professing Your Love, Unexpectedly, Pairs With: Dancing Coyote Estate Grown Pinot Noir, Clarksburg, California.
 We actually ordered something different from the list, some pinot that was supposed to be the bizarre strange love child of Howell Mountain and Santa Lucia Highlands.
 But due to plain old miscommunication, we ended up with the Dancing Coyote, and wow, what a surprisingly amazing find.